RBLXFiles/Faces/README.md

 ## Catalog

-A complete catalog of all archived faces will be available in the repository as the collection continues to grow.
+A complete catalog of all archived faces is currently unavailable in the repository but will be added in the future.

 ## Credits